 I’ve always enjoyed clothes and expressing my creativity through what I am wearing, but I’m often confused by the fashion advice in magazines and books supposedly geared to women my age.

 One book I picked up discouraged wearing prints of any kind; another touted Pucci prints as the fashion solution to everything.
-So much of what I read for women my age is so contradictory that I’m confused, a little depressed.
+So much of what I read for women my age is so contradictory that I’m confused, and a little depressed.
 At this age, I’ve got the time to reconnect with my creativity and am always looking for new ways to express it.

 My wardrobe is part of my creativity, and I look forward to exploring new ways to look like me.
 I’d love to learn how to incorporate trends without looking trendy, and how to wear classics without looking same-old, same-old.
 Please help.

 You’re not alone.
 Many women over 40 feel a need to express their creative sides, but what defines creative dress?

 A creative dresser has fun with clothing.
 She’s not bogged down by fashion rules.
 She likes to play with different shapes, styles, and colors and doesn’t take fashion too seriously.
 She understands the importance of surprise to excite and delight!

 Sarah Jessica Parker is a great example of a creative dresser.
-She takes her inspiration from everywhere and always wears an unusual mix of things and look fab.
+She takes her inspiration from everywhere and always wears an unusual mix of things and looks fab.
 She is confident in her choices and playful in her fashion attitude.
 Diane Keaton is another.

 Let’s look at some creative dress ideas.